NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/_index.md

 {{< about_board "Board members" "Jurriaan Parie" "Jurriaan has a background in statistics and data science.
 He was affiliated to ETH Zürich as a PhD-candidate in Applied Data Science for one year, but quit the progam.
 Now, Jurriaan works as a data scientist at IBM Amsterdam."
 "Ariën Voogt" "Ariën has a background in physics and philosophy.
 He currently pursues a PhD in philosophy and theology at the Protestant Theological University Amsterdam.">}}

-{{< about_commission_advisory "Audit commissions" "Advisory board" " The composition of audit commissions varies per case.
-The exact makeup of commissions is shared once the final advice is published."
-"Work in progress.
-Updates follow soon.">}}
+{{< about_commissions "Audit commissions" " The composition of audit commissions varies per case.
+The exact makeup of commissions is shared once the final advice is published.">}}

+{{< about_BoA "Advisory board" "• Aileen Nielsen, doctoral researcher in Law and Economics ETH Zürich.
+Author of the book Practical fariness.">}}